Eurovea Tower: History

 The construction of the landmark began in March 2019 and was completed in the fall of 2023.
 The tower contains 408 apartments and 1,400 parking spaces.
-The developer is J&T Real Estate and the main architects are GFI Architektúra + Dizajn.
+The developer is JTRE and the main architects are GFI Architektúra + Dizajn.
 The tower has six super-fast elevators that can travel at a speed of 6 m/s (22 km/h).
 These elevators broke the national record for the fastest elevator in the country and the highest superfast elevator in central Europe.